-ORMC is responsible for the implementation of the operational risk management framework approved by the Board, and the development of specific policies, processes and procedures for managing operational risk including climate-related risk in the material products, activities, processes and systems.
-The members of ORMC comprise the Executive Director and Chief Executive (Chairman of ORMC), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, Head of Information Technology Department, Head of Accounts Department, Head of Business Operations and Administration Department and Head of Compliance Department.
+ORMC is responsible for the implementation of the operational risk management framework approved by the Board, and the development of specific policies, guidelines, processes and procedures for managing operational risk including climate-related risk in the material products, activities, processes and systems.
+The members of ORMC comprise the ED and Chief Executive (Chairman of ORMC), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive, Head of Risk Management Department, designated personnel from Information Technology Department of PBHK, designated personnel from Finance and Control Department of PBHK, Head of Business Operations and Administration Department and Head of Compliance Department.